 If you are innovating in educational technology, there is every chance that you will have qualifying activities for R&D tax credit relief.
 A successful claim will provide you with a cash boost.
 This will enable you to put more money back into refining the market fit of your EdTech product or service, grow your team and generally work towards improving education on a national and perhaps even global level.

 The future of education is exciting.
-ForrestBrown want to help you thrive and grow by ensuring maximum returns from your R&D tax credit claim.
+ForrestBrown want to help you thrive and grow with R&D tax relief.
 Find out more by speaking to the team today on 0117 926 9022.
-Alternatively, email us on email@example.com.
+Alternatively, email us at firstname.lastname@example.org.

 Education IT Trends from Information Week